 HomeBiogas composting solutions

-HomeBiogas composting solutions use anaerobic digestion to manage cow manure in a sustainable, eco-friendly way.
+HomeBiogas systems use anaerobic digestion to manage cow manure in a sustainable, eco-friendly way.
 This process enables you to produce biogas that can be used as cooking gas, reducing the amount of gas released into the atmosphere.

 The system includes a digester where the decomposition process takes place in a controlled environment to produce fertilizer and continuously supply gas from the organic matter.
 Another advantage is that you can throw in any type of kitchen and organic waste besides cow droppings to have a complete waste management solution.